darrenjw/scala-glm/README.md

 ```
 See below for documentation links.

-This library has a dependence on Breeze, so if you have a dependence on `scala-glm` you don't need to add an additional dependence on Breeze.
+This library has a dependence on [Breeze](https://github.com/scalanlp/breeze), so if you have a dependence on `scala-glm` you don't need to add an additional dependence on Breeze.
+Some familiarity with Breeze is assumed for effective use of this library.

 ### Building from source